turingschool/mod-0-curriculum/computer-setup.md

   1. Click into the folder called `Utilities`
   1. Right click on the `Terminal` app and choose `Get Info`
   1. Check the box that says `Open using Rosetta`
+  1. Use the keyboard shortcut `cmd + q` to close the Terminal
   1. Open the `Terminal` app by either double clicking the icon or using a Spotlight search for `Terminal`
   1. In Terminal, run `arch`; you should get an output of `i386`.
     - If you get `arm64`, that means your Terminal has not opened using Rosetta.
 Completely close the Terminal with the keyboard shortcut `cmd + q`.
 Open Terminal, then run `arch` and it should now output `i386`